JustSift/ReSift/docs/introduction/tutorial-resift-rentals.md

 sidebar_label: Tutorial
 ---

-Welcome to the ReSift tutorial.
+Welcome to the ReSift tutorial!

 This tutorial will introduce basic ReSift concepts through building an app called _ReSift Rentals_ that lets you browse movies, kinda like Netflix.
-The [complete ReSift Rentals app](https://6xrby.csb.app/) has the following functionalities:
+The [completed ReSift Rentals app](https://gtcpo.csb.app/) has the following functionalities:

 - It fetches genre data and presents the genre name and the thumbnails of the movies in each genre.
-- It optimizes performance by only fetching data _when needed/in batches_.
+- It optimizes performance by only fetch the data _when needed/in batches_.
   - In the initial load, it fetches 10 movies for each genre to show their movie thumbnails.
-It’ll fetch the next batch of 10 movies when you scroll past the previous batch.
+It’ll fetch the next batch of 10 movies when the user scroll past the current batch.
-  - In the genre fetch, it only fetches the movie data needed for movie thumbnail (movie id, name, and imageUrl).
+  - In the genre fetch, it only fetches the movie data needed for the movie thumbnails (id, name, and imageUrl).
 When you hover over or click the thumbnail is when it’ll fetch the rest of the movie data, such as synopsis, preview url, etc.
-- It provides consistency when the movie information is updated—when the movie information is edited in the editing dialog, that information gets updated globally, allowing the information in the movie drawer to change accordingly.
+- It provides consistency when the movie information is updated—when a user saves the movie information they edited in the edit movie form, that information gets updated globally, allowing the information in the movie drawer to change accordingly.
-- It responds to users’ actions instantly by giving them indications about the data loading status.
+- It responds to users’ actions instantly by indicating to them the data loading status.

 ## Before We Start the Tutorial